Hazardous Waste Collection

 - Used Oil

-Likewise, unwanted medicines can be dropped off at the Lebanon Police Department Headquarters on Poverty Lane, 24 hours per day, seven days per week.
+Likewise, unwanted medicines can be dropped off at the Lebanon Police Department on Poverty Lane, 24 hours per day, seven days per week.
 No questions asked, just deposit them in the special container as soon as you walk in the main door.
 Hanover also provides the same level of service at their Police Headquarters.

 Please do not dispose of syringes, needles, or sharps in these boxes!